chassenr/taxdb-integration/README.md

 rm links retry_links tmp1 tmp2 tmp3
 ```

-If you encounter any other bugs, please don't hesitate to open an issue on the issue tracking of this repository.
+If you encounter any other bugs, please don't hesitate to open an issue.